Skip to main content

 Year 7

+St. Bede’s is an art school.
 Year 7 Art students receive one hour of Art each week.
-The focus is on understanding the formal elements of tone, line, texture, form, colour, shape, and pattern.
+The focus is on understanding the formal elements of tone, line, texture, form, colour, shape, and pattern which underpin the pupil’s journey throughout art at St. Bede’s.
 All topics begin with observational work from primary or secondary sources.
 Over the year, students explore mixed media techniques and create both illustrative and three-dimensional outcomes.
 Artists studied include Hannah Davies, L.S.
 Lowry, Friedensreich Hundertwasser, and Patrick Caulfield.
 Art education at this level promotes creative problem-solving and connects students with their own culture and the wider world, as seen in their portfolios.
 Practical elements are supported by strong literacy development to prepare students for Key Stage 4.

 Term 2: Perspective